-Туре Example Reflection/negative consequence Verbal warning Pupil shows low level poor behaviour for example: doesn't sit down when asked; talking to a peer or not listening to instructions.
+Туре Examples (This is not an exhaustive list) Reflection/negative consequence Verbal warning Pupil shows low level poor behaviour for example: doesn't sit down when asked; talking to a peer or not listening to instructions.
 Staff member to talk to pupil and explain why they have a verbal warning and what they need to do next time to ensure good behaviour.
 Yellow Pupil consistently shows signs of low-level behaviour negative.
 Pupil shows signs of moderate poor behaviour such as: showing low levels of aggression; defiance or persistent lack of effort.
 Pupils will complete a basic reflection activity within the classroom.

-Orange Pupil continues to show signs of low-level negative behaviour.
+Туре Examples (This is not an exhaustive list) Reflection/negative consequence Orange Pupil continues to show signs of low-level negative behaviour.
 Pupil continues to show signs of moderate poor behaviour such as: showing low levels of aggression; defiance or persistent lack of effort.
 Staff member to send pupil to a partner teacher to complete a more formal reflection activity.
 NB pupils must be sent with the teacher section completed stating the reason of the reflection activity.
-Red Pupil consistently shows signs of moderate level behaviour.
-Physical aggression, sexual behaviour, racism or bullying.
-Staff member to add onto ClassDojo as a red point and send pupil to a senior member of staff where a formal reflection activity will be completed and if necessary a further consequence will be given.
-Families informed.
-NB pupils must be sent with the teacher section completed stating the reason of reflection activity.
+Red Persistent disruptive behaviours.
+Behaviours which place others at risk of harm.
+Unsafe behaviours.
+Threatening.
+Discrimination or bullying of protected characteristics (including online).
+Inappropriate abusive behaviours.
+Deliberate damage to equipment.
+Persistent refusal to follow instructions.
+Staff member to add onto Arbor as a red incident and send pupil to a senior member of staff where a formal reflection activity will be completed and if necessary a further consequence will be given.
+Families will be informed.
+NB Where negative behaviours are consistently recurring and disrupting the learning of others and / or causing safety concerns, suspensions / exclusions may occur.